digitalocean/sea-notes-saas-starter-kit/README.md

 cp env-example .env
 ```

 The `.env` file contains all the configuration settings for your application.
-The default values will work for basic local development, but you'll need to update them for additional features like email, file storage, and payments.
+The default values will work for basic local development, but you'll need to update them for additional features like email and payments.

 ### Step 3: Set Up Your Database